 All lines were double track.
 A signal box opened at the junction in 1896, on the south side of the junction.

 There was a large yard on either side of the line, just east of the junction.
-This had 5 looped sidings to north, accessed from west (from Dawsholm only) (originally also accessed from east from Kirklee Goods Junction) and two looped sidings to south, access from both ends.
+This had 5 looped sidings to north, accessed from west (from Dawsholm only) (originally also accessed from east from Kirklee Goods Signal Box) and two looped sidings to south, access from both ends.